 Once constructed, the proposed CDC facility would typically operate year-round from 6:00 a.m. to 6:00 p.m. on weekdays.
 Some localized traffic congestion may occur and would be limited to when children are picked up and dropped off.
-To minimize local traffic congestion, 12 existing parking spaces on Schum Avenue would be dedicated to drop off and pickup, and 20 new parking spaces would be built.
+To minimize local traffic congestion, 12 existing parking spaces on Schum Avenue would be dedicated to drop off and pickup.
 In addition, new pedestrian pathways would be installed around the proposed CDC facility, providing additional circulation and access.
 A dedicated parking space would also be constructed on White Avenue for routine tractor trailer deliveries to the new CDC facility.
 Approximately 12 truck deliveries are expected per month.
 The truck delivery space would allow tractor trailers to safely park on White Avenue without blocking traffic.
 For these reasons, operation would not have a significant impact on traffic and transportation.